NLP-enabled Trajectory Map-matching in Urban Road Networks using a Transformer-based Encoder-decoder: INTRODUCTION

-Refining noisy GPS points to align them with consecutive road segments through advanced map-matching algorithms primarily involves a series of sophisticated and often challenging rules and techniques.
-An essential preliminary step, shared by many algorithms, involves the selection of candidate road segments for each observed GPS point (Figure \ref{error_illustration} shows an example), then one seeks the most likely path among the set of all possible routes.
-Typically, road segments that fall within a confidence region often represented as an ellipse or a circle centered around the GPS point, are chosen as candidate roads.
-The dimension of the confidence region is determined based on the positioning error statistics, which is either a fixed distance threshold or an adaptive region \cite{alrassy2020map}.
-How the path is estimated from the candidate segments varies depending on the particular map-matching algorithm being used.
-Different algorithms employ their unique strategies for choosing the most likely path based on the set of candidate segments.
+A preliminary step in the majority of advanced map-matching algorithms involves the selection of candidate road segments for each observed GPS point (Figure \ref{fig:error_illustration} shows an example).
+Typically, road segments that fall within a search region, often represented as an ellipse or a circle centered around the GPS point, are chosen as candidate roads.
+The dimension of the search region is determined based on the positioning error statistics, which is either a fixed distance threshold or an adaptive region \cite{alrassy2020map}.
+The algorithm then determines the most likely path by iteratively evaluating the set of all possible routes formed from the candidate segments.
+Path estimation from candidate road segments, i.e., identifying the most likely route, varies across map-matching algorithms, which apply geometric, topological, and probabilistic criteria.
+For instance, probabilistic models, such as Hidden Markov Models (HMMs), aim to maximize the joint emission and transition probabilities.
+Emission probability is the likelihood of observing noisy GPS points given that the vehicle is on a specific road segment.
+It is often calculated using the distance proximity and an estimate of the noise magnitude for the road network.
+Transition probability quantifies the conditional likelihood of transitioning from one road segment to the next.
+It is usually determined based on the difference between the observed, potentially erroneous trajectory and the shortest path between consecutive candidate points \cite{lou2009map}.